This feature is only available when using the following worker node types:

 sleepMode

-To wake a sleeping cluster or to update the last active time, sleep mode captures the following:
+Sleep mode tracks certain actions to detect activity and wake the cluster when necessary.
+To wake a sleeping cluster or update the last active time, sleep mode captures the following actions:

-- Access of cluster resources through API calls (e.g.,
+- Accessing cluster resources through API calls (for example

 kubectl get <resource>

-) - Attempts to contact Ingress endpoints (NGINX only)
+). - Attempting to contact ingress endpoints (NGINX only).

-Ingress activity detection is only available for NGINX ingress controllers, making use of the mirror-target annotation.
-This has the effect of overwriting any previously set mirror-target annotation.
+Ingress activity detection works only with NGINX ingress controllers, using the mirror-target annotation.
+This overwrites any previously set mirror-target annotation.

-While resource exemption allows specifically configured resources to remain active when the vCluster goes to sleep, the following describes how to ignore requests that would otherwise denote the cluster should stay awake, or wake up if it is sleeping.
+The resource exemption feature keeps specifically configured resources active when the vCluster enters sleep mode.
+The Configure request handling for sleep mode table describes how to ignore requests that keep the cluster awake or wake it up if it is asleep.

 Annotation | Behavior | Format |